-General-A draft report would be submitted to NMFS within 90 days of the completion of monitoring for each year the regulations are valid.
-The report will include marine mammal observations pre-activity, duringactivity, and post-activity during pile driving days, and will also provide descriptions of any behavioral responses to construction activities by marine mammals and a complete description of all mitigation shutdowns and the results of those actions and an extrapolated total take estimate based on the number of marine mammals observed during the course of construction.
+General-Hilcorp will submit a draft report to NMFS within 90 days of the completion of monitoring for each year the regulations are valid.
+The report will include marine mammal observations pre-activity, during-activity, and postactivity during pile driving days, and will also provide descriptions of any behavioral responses to construction activities by marine mammals, a complete description of all mitigation shutdowns and the results of those actions, and an extrapolated total take estimate based on the number of marine mammals observed during the course of construction.
 A final report must be submitted within 30 days following resolution of comments on the draft report.
-Hilcorp would also submit a comprehensive annual summary report covering all activities conducted under the incidental take regulations no more than 90 days after the regulations expire.
+Hilcorp will also submit a comprehensive annual summary report covering all activities conducted under the incidental take regulations no more than 90 days after the regulations expire.